automenta/notention/README.md

 - **Sandboxing:** Tools run in isolated environments to prevent misuse.
 - **Validation:** Inputs are sanitized to avoid injection attacks.
 - **Audits:** Regular security checks ensure system integrity.

+**Warning:** The File Operations Tool provides basic read/write functionality but should be used with extreme caution due to potential security risks.

 ---